 Associate Professor of Counseling

 Hi!
 I’m Ms. Abraham, your EOPS Counselor!
 I received my B. A. in Psychology with a minor in Public Administration from California State University Dominguez Hills and an M. A. in Counseling from Loyola Marymount University.
 I have counseling experience in various departments at Los Angeles Trade Tech and West LA College in programs such as Extended Opportunity Programs Services (EOPS), GAIN CalWORKS , TRIO, Veteran Affairs as well as the general population.
 My training and experience has equipped me to serve such a broad range of diverse and multicultural student population (most of whom are economically and educationally disadvantaged).
 As an Associate Professor of Counseling for EOPS, I take pride in providing you with exceptional academic, career and personal counseling!

 Since 2005, I have committed myself to EOPS at LATTC as a counseling faculty.
 My goal is to enable you to achieve your greatest potential by helping you realize your talents, abilities, strengths and weaknesses.
 With that in mind, I also strive to help you figure out what matters the most to you, your core values and beliefs and then integrate those values and beliefs to your goals as students and later on to your professional careers.
-As an Associate Professor of Counseling, I enjoy interrelating with you on a one to one basis, as well as providing you with the necessary tools needed for academic success!
+I enjoy interrelating with you on a one to one basis, as well as providing you with the necessary tools needed for academic success!

 I look forward to working with you!